 In 2014, Santa Barbara Neighborhood Clinics was designated a Federally-Qualified Health Center by the federal government, in order to expand services to Goleta, where thousands did not have access to a primary care provider.
 A new dental and medical clinic opened in their permanent locations in 2015 to meet the needs of the Goleta community.

-Today, SBNC consists of 4 medical clinics, 2 dental clinics, an integrated care clinic, a bridge clinic and health promotion services.
+Today, SBNC consists of 4 medical clinics, 2 dental clinics, a bridge clinic and health promotion services.
 We are a critical health safety net for Santa Barbara County and provide care to over 22,000 unduplicated patients a year.